- Clean Driving Record

 Applications are reviewed on an ongoing basis and information regarding next steps in the recruitment process will be sent via email.
 Please check your email regularly for status updates.
-You may contact Faye Brand, HR Technician at: email@example.com or 408-730-3015 for recruitment updates.
+If you have not heard back within five working days, please contact Faye Brand firstname.lastname@example.org or 408-730-2719.

 Any candidate that is selected by the hiring department will be required to successfully complete a pre-employment process, which may consist of a background history check, as well as medical exam(s) administered by a City-selected physician(s) before hire.
 Prior to starting work, all newly-hired employees will be fingerprinted to check conviction history.
 A conviction history will not necessarily disqualify an applicant from appointment; however, failure to disclose conviction history will result in refusal of employment or termination.
 Positions which are covered by the Department of Transportation regulations are required to submit to a pre-employment drug test and to random drug and alcohol testing.

-For more information regarding this position, please contact Chaunacey Dunklee, Supervising Librarian at (408) 730-7381 or email email@example.com.
-You may also contact Sue Kaplan, Supervising Librarian at (408) 730-7301 or email firstname.lastname@example.org.
-For information relating to the application process contact Faye Brand, Human Resources Technician at (408) 730-3015 or email: email@example.com.
+For questions or more information about this position, please contact Susan Van Dyne, Community Services Coordinator II at (408) 730-7359 or email email@example.com.
+For information relating to the application process contact Faye Brand, Human Resources Technician at (408) 730-3015 or email: firstname.lastname@example.org.